 - Not many ports

-There are lots of things to pay attention to when buying a sim racing laptop, but there are many options out there that make the choice easy if you have the budget.
+There are lots of things to pay attention to when buying a sim racing PC, but there are many options out there that make the choice easy if you have the budget.
 The Alienware Aurora R11 is an excellent PC for any serious sim racer, but PCs like the Dell G5 present ideal options for those on tighter budgets, with the MSI Trident X a good space saving option.